AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

-3. A procedure or entry call shall not pass two actual parameters which potentially introduce aliasing via parameter passing unless either
+3. A procedure or entry call shall only pass two actual parameters which potentially introduce aliasing via parameter passing when either

-   * both of the corresponding formal parameters are immutable; or
+   * both of the corresponding formal parameters are either
+      * immutable; or
+      * of mode **in** and of an anonymous access-to-constant type; or

    * at least one of the corresponding formal parameters is immutable and is of a by-copy type.
 [Note that this includes parameters of named